 Vitamin D is naturally synthesized by the skin during summer exposure to ultraviolet B (UVB) rays solar.
 The vitamin D status of an individual is defined by its circulating concentration of 25-hydroxyvitamin D (25 (OH) D).
-Deficiency, defined by a circumscribed concentration culante 25 (OH) D less than 12 ng/mL (or 30 nmol/L), and vitamin D insufficiency, defined by a concentration circulating level of 25 (OH) D less than 20 ng / mL (or 50 $\,$ nmol / L), are therefore more frequent in winter from October to March above 28 degrees north [6,7].
+Deficiency, defined by a circumscribed concentration culante of 25 (OH) D less than 12 ng / mL (or 30 nmol / L), and vitamin D insufficiency, defined by a concentration circulating level of 25 (OH) D less than 20 ng / mL (or 50 nmol / L), are therefore more frequent in winter from October to March above 28 degrees north [6, 7].
 That corresponds precisely at the latitudes where the highest death rates high levels of Covid-19 were observed during the first winter months of 2020 [8].
 In the past, coronaviruses and influenza viruses had already shown a very strong seasonality, with preferential winter appearances in the northern hemisphere [9].

-Contrary to popular belief, vitamin D is not a vitamin, but rather a steroid hormone which the effects are not only centered on the regulation tion of calcium metabolism and prevention of fractures bone [6,7].
-For example, several works have monvery positive effect of vitamin D supplementation on the prevention of acute respiratory infections, including

--47; -83%] (p < 0.001), when daily doses or weekly were administered to individuals deficient in vitamin D.

-Likewise, circulating concentrations of 25 (OH) D are directly associated with endothelial functioning [12], whose systemic inflammatory disease during Covid-19 affects the lungs, but also the heart, kidneys, intestine and brain and could explain the diversity of symptoms observed in this infection [13].

-These various observations quickly brought to light to manage the idea, from March 2020, that the vitamin D could be of interest against Covid-19, at the times to reduce the incidence of infection [14], but also to reduce the intensity of symptoms in the forms severe [15, 16].
-On the date of our article submission (25/11/2020), the search on PubMed associated with the request "Vitamin D AND COVID-19" found 304 references.

-What role could the vitamin play D against SARS-CoV-2?
+Contrary to popular belief, vitamin D is not not a vitamin, but rather a steroid hormone which the effects are not only centered on the regulation tion of calcium metabolism and prevention of fractures osseous [6, 7]\For example, several works have monvery positive effect of vitamin D supplementation on the prevention of acute respiratory infections, including flu [10], as well as an improvement in symptoms, in case of proven infection [11]\The results of the meta-analysis by Martineau et al. [10], which included individual data intention-to-treat for almost 11,000 patients from 25 randomized controlled trials, concluded -47; -83%] (p < 0.001), when daily doses or weekly were administered to individuals deficient in vitamin D. Likewise, circulating concentrations of 25 (OH) D are directly associated with endothelial functioning [12], whose systemic inflammatory disease during Covid-19 affects the lungs, but also the heart, kidneys, intestine and brain and could explain the diversity of symptoms observed in this infection [13].
+These various observations quickly brought to light manage the idea, from March 2020, that the vitamin D could be of interest against Covid-19, at the times to reduce the incidence of infection [14], but also to reduce the intensity of symptoms in the forms severe [15, 16].
+On the date of submission of our article (25/11/2020), the search on PubMed associated with the query "Vitamin D AND COVID-19" found 304 references.
+What role could the vitamin D against SARS-CoV-2?